 The school has procedures for consulting and involving parents and carers, and for engaging with local groups and organisations, and has regard in these for the concerns and requirements of the Equality Act.

-The school has procedures for finding out how pupils think and feel about the school, and has regard in these for the concerns of the Equality Act.
+The school has procedures for finding out how pupils think and feel about the school, and how they feel about fair and unfair situations.